Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Analysis of traveling waves

-Let $\vec{x}=(a,u,b,v,c,w)$.
-The coexistence and on-axis equilibria of the ODEs~\eqref{eq:TW_ODEs} are $\vec{x}=\frac{1}{3+\sigma}(1,0,1,0,1,0)$, $(1,0,0,0,0,0)$, $(0,0,1,0,0,0)$ and $(0,0,0,0,1,0)$.
-We label these equilibria $\xi_h$, $\xi_a$, $\xi_b$ and $\xi_c$ and respectively.
-Following techniques used in the analysis of heteroclinic cycles (see, e.g.~\cite{Krupa1995}), we identify radial, expanding and contracting subspaces.
-For $\xi_a$, these are the $(a,u)$, $(b,v)$ and $(c,w)$ subspaces respectively.
-The eigenvalues in each subspace are given in table~\ref{tab:evals}.
-The four-dimensional subspace $\{c=w=0\}$ is invariant under the flow of~\eqref{eq:TW_ODEs}.
-Restricted to this subspace, $\xi_a$ has a three-dimensional unstable manifold, and $\xi_b$ has a two-dimensional stable manifold.
-These manifolds generically intersect, and there is thus a robust heteroclinic connection between $\xi_a$ and $\xi_b$.
+It can easily be seen that the four-dimensional subspace $\{c=w=0\}$ is invariant under the flow of~\eqref{eq:TW_ODEs}.
+Restricted to this subspace, $\xi_a$ has a three-dimensional unstable manifold, and $\xi_b$ has a two-dimensional stable manifold, which generically intersect, and there is thus a robust heteroclinic connection between $\xi_a$ and $\xi_b$.
 By symmetry, we have a robust heteroclinic cycle between $\xi_a$, $\xi_b$ and $\xi_c$.